About This Directory

 I made a new form of literary art.
 It's the slickest, smartest, most edifying, entertaining art form ever made by anyone anywhere.
 You can read about it and/or listen to it here:

-And here's a longer sample which, although not the best in the book, is easily among the ten greatest single chapters in the history of all world literature:
+It's free, like me; that's part of its art.
+Here's a sample which, although not the best in the book, is easily among the ten greatest single chapters in the history of all world literature.
+Nobody ever heard nothing like it before:

 If for some inconceivable reason the most edifying new art form ever made isn't your cup of tea, you're welcome to forward this e-mail to anyone you know whose cup of tea it may be.
 Thanks.
 G.